 February 9, 1999 |

-More than 1,000 ICN Pharmaceuticals Inc. workers walked off the job Monday to support their boss, Milan Panic, in his fight to take back a factory seized by the Yugoslav government.
+More than 1,000 ICN Pharmaceuticals Inc. workers walked off the job in Yugoslavia on Monday to support their boss, Milan Panic, in his fight to take back a factory seized by the Yugoslav government.
 But police here turned the screws still tighter on ICN's Yugoslav subsidiary by arresting six of his local vice presidents, Panic said.
-"I think this is not about business anymore," Panic, chairman and chief executive of the Costa Mesa-based company, said in a telephone interview from Hungary.
+"I think this is not about business anymore," Panic, chairman and chief executive of the Costa Mesa-based company, said in a telephone interview Monday from Hungary.

 September 13, 1991 |

 Russian Federation President Boris N. Yeltsin flexed his expanding political muscle on Thursday by taking over control of his vast republic's government and nationalizing all energy facilities on Russian territory.
 With his decree making the Russian Council of Ministers subordinate to the presidency, Yeltsin put into law the broad powers conferred on him by the crumbling Soviet leadership since he defied a Communist coup attempt and spared the country another era of hard-line rule.

 Nelson R. Mandela, submitting to dozens of interviews with television journalists from around the world, said Wednesday the African National Congress is willing to compromise and consider constitutional guarantees for South Africa's white minority but will not budge on the issue of full black voting rights.